davewalker5/RC2014/Programs/Singing/README.md

 Channels map consistently to SID voices: melody, bass, accompaniment.
 Note events are rounded to the nearest 25 ms table tick (at most 12.5 ms error).

 The final event releases all three voices.

-It does not modify the source MIDI or the original speech files.
-Regeneration resets manual edits to `daisy-line-1.bas`.
-Make persistent player edits, including line 40, in `player.bas.template`; edit syllable cues in `generate.py`.
-The generator reads the template relative to its own location, so it also works when launched from another directory.
+Regeneration resets manual edits to `daisy-line-1.bas` so persistent player edits, including line 40, should be made in `player.bas.template`.

+Syllable cues should be edited in in `generate.py`.

 Template lines must be numbered in ascending order within 1–999; the generator appends the counts and playback `DATA` from line 1000 onwards.

 ## Generator Tests